ElisaSpecchia/UnidimensionalKalmanFilter/Readme.md

 # Unidimensional Kalman Filter Simulation
-This is a web application designed for Kalman filter simulations, to track any object moving in one dimension with constant velocity.
+This is a web application designed to track any object moving in one dimension with constant velocity, using the Kalman filter.

 The Kalman filter is a sequential estimation process that provides an optimal estimate of the evolution of a system, given noisy measurements and a limited knowledge about the system.